kristijanhusak/line-notes.nvim/README.md

 * `Telescope line_notes_project` - Notes in files that are part of current working directory

 ## Limitations
-Notes are currently tied to the line number in the file.
-If line content is changed, or the whole line is moved, notes stay on the same place.
+Notes are currently tied to the line number and content in the file.
+If line content is changed notes stay on the same place, even if moved around.
 This can cause confusion if notes are left in places that are changed a lot.
 Currently there is no easy way to keep track of these changes in a simple way, but if anyone has any idea how to solve that issue, please let me know.

+If line content is just moved to another line number, line-notes syncs that change and follows the line for the notes.
+If that's unexpected behaviour, open an issue.

 TODO:
 * [ ] Add option to leave comment per line and column